jundalisay/superblist/content/en/superphysics/principles/chapter-06.md

 ## Superphysics Closes the Gap Between Intellect and Feelings

-Our hearts leads us to errors because the Western educational system has focused on brain development and not on heart development.
+Our hearts leads us to errors because the Western educational system, spread globally through colonization, has focused on brain development and not on heart development.
 This leads to:
 - physicists using their intellect to create nuclear weapons
 - the recommendations of intelligent climate scientists being ignored
 - mathematicians using their intellect to game the stock market